COVID-19 Vaccine: What Parents Need to Know

 When can my child get a COVID-19 vaccine?

+Once thorough testing has demonstrated that the vaccines are safe and effective for kids under 12, COVID-19 vaccines may also be authorized by the FDA for administration to younger children.
 This may take time to happen.
-First, the FDA and the U.S. Centers for Disease Control and Prevention (CDC) must determine that testing results show the vaccines are safe and effective in children.
-Some of the vaccine manufacturers have already begun recruiting for clinical trials and testing children 12 and older.
-Later, the manufacturers will evaluate safety and efficacy in younger age groups, and data from those studies will direct experts’ recommendations on COVID-19 vaccine use in younger children.
+First, the FDA and the CDC must determine that testing results show the vaccines are safe and effective in younger children.
+Some of the vaccine manufacturers have already begun recruiting for clinical trials and testing children under 12.
+The manufacturers will evaluate safety and efficacy in younger age groups, and data from those studies will direct experts’ recommendations on COVID-19 vaccine use in younger children.

 Can I get COVID-19 from my child?